TerkaSlan/LMIF/README.md

 #### Prerequisites:
 1. Docker (ver. >=20.10.13)
-2. (Optional) `wget` and `unzip` commands.
-These are generally available in Linux and MacOS operation systems
 3. 45GB of storage space
 4. 300GB of main memory.
 This amount of memory is necessary to run all the experiments.
 If the reader wishes to run only some subset, less memory might be sufficient